tylersc/I_SPARK/README.md

-# Inigo_ML_HU
+# I_SPARK

 This directory contains notebooks that train and run an ML model for seasonal hurricane prediction using XGBoost.

-In general the directory structure is self explanatory with file (1.) being first, and running through file (9.).
-File (9) is the operation file to run to get the updated forecasts for the current month.
-This was all created by Tyler Cox, September 2024 for Inigo.

-More data and info will hopefully be added over the coming months.
+More data and info will be added over the coming months.
+For now, you can see all the forecast regions the model is taking into account for each different forecast month.

+Below, check out the full poster about I-SPARK that's been presented at the American Geophysical Union conference in December 2024.

 ![image](https://github.com/user-attachments/assets/fb0adaa9-dc83-4e79-9dda-29d6be745d25)